xavierpuigf/virtualhome/README.md

 1. Overview
 2. Set Up
 3. Generating Videos/Keyframes
-4. Dataset
+5. Dataset
-5. Modify VirtualHome
+6. Modify VirtualHome
-6. Citation
+7. Citation
-7. Contributors
+8. Contributors

 ## Overview
 Activities in VirtualHome are represented through two components: *programs* representing the sequence of actions that compose an activity, and *graphs* representing a definition of the environment where the activity takes place.
 Given a program and a graph, the simulator executes the program, generating a video of the activity or a sequence of graphs representing how the environment evolves as the activity takes place.
 To this end, VirtualHome includes two simulators: the *Unity Simulator* and *Evolving Graph*.
+You can find a more complete documentation with examples and the different executables at http://virtual-home.org/documentation.

 #### Unity Simulator
 This simulator is built in Unity and allows generating videos of activities.
 To use this simulator, you will need to download the appropiate executable and run it with the [Python API](simulation/unity_simulator/).
 You can check a demo of the simulator in [demo/unity_demo.ipynb](demo/unity_demo.ipynb)